imanlab/Tactile_control_AC/README.md

 ```

 ### Terminal 1 -  client terminal
+ssh is a pront that allows you to connect remotely to another pc.
+In this case we connect to the raspberrypi, so we can control it from the terminal in our pc.
 ```
 ssh pi@raspberrypi.local   # (password:  2880)
 sudo nano client.py
 ```
+the nano prompt allows you to edit the file that comes after the prompt, while sudo gives you the adminstrator permissions required.

 ### Terminal 2
 Get the raspberrypi ip adress: